confluence/tonguefish/README.md

 ## That sounds like a lot of stuff on one page.

-Image links in item content are rewritten to load lazily, so that they are only fetched if you view the item.
+Image links in item content are rewritten to load lazily, so that they are only fetched if you view the item, and `tonguefish` can request resized images from servers that offer them.
 However, if you have lots of feeds or your feeds are very busy, you can configure limits on how many entries are included.
+See below for details.

 ## Why's it called `tonguefish`?